tmpvar/weld/README.md

         </li>
       </ul>

-Use #contact as the template and `data` as the data...
+Use .contact as the template and `data` as the data...

       var
       data     = [{ name: 'hij1nx',  title: 'code exploder' },